Is glycine the safest medicine? Glycine: application features and side effects

 • mental overload;

-• delay social adaptation a practically healthy child;
+• delay social adaptation practically healthy child;

-• stressful load;
+• stress load;

 • sleep disorders, VSD;